 If you’ve never heard about the “anabolic window,” it’s the magical time frame following the end of your workout that it is critical to get in proper nutrition in order to best recover and refuel.
 It refers to the window of time in which the body switches over from a catabolic state (when glycogen stores are being broken down) to an anabolic state, (when glycogen stores are used to refuel and build muscle mass) and it typically lasts about only 30 minutes after your workout is finished, though some studies have shown that it may last up to two hours.

-3. How Much Protein Is Recommended After a Workout?
+3. How Much Is Protein Recommended After a Workout?

 The optimal range of protein to consume for runners and athletes trying to bulk up and gain muscle is .72 – .81 grams per pound of weight per day.
 For those only trying to maintain, consume .54 – .64 grams per pound of weight per day.
-Multiplying your weight by these numbers will help you find the right amount pf protein to shoot for, depending on your goals.
-As far as a post workout recovery drink is concerned, aim to get in 20 to 30 grams of protein after you’ve finished exercising within the time frame we mentioned earlier.
+Multiplying your weight by these numbers will help you find the right amount of protein to shoot for, depending on your goals.
+As far as a post-workout recovery drink is concerned, aim to get in 20 to 30 grams of protein after you’ve finished exercising within the time frame we mentioned earlier.

 4. Why the 4:1 Ratio of Carbohydrates to Protein?
 How Does it Work?

-The 4:1 ratio of carbohydrates to protein is the perfect post workout nutrition ratio to shoot for because of the way in which it helps replenish your body’s glycogen stores.
+The 4:1 ratio of carbohydrates to protein is the perfect post-workout nutrition ratio to shoot for because of the way in which it helps replenish your body’s glycogen stores.
 Glycogen stores are what help provide your body with energy to use and burn while you’re out hitting the trails, pavement, or treadmill.
 More carbohydrates are needed than protein because carbs are what fill up your glycogen “tank” but protein is still important, obviously, because of its leading role in protein synthesis and muscle repair.

 5. What is the Difference Between Casein and Whey Protein?

 When you look at the protein in your recovery drink, it will likely be either casein or whey/whey isolate, and even more likely that it will be whey.
-These two proteins are derived from milk products and dairy, and thus are animal source proteins.
+These two proteins are derived from milk products and dairy and thus are animal source proteins.
 Whey is more commonly consumed immediately after a workout because it is a fast digesting protein.
-It is quickly absorbed into the blood stream, and can begin the muscle recovery and growth process more quickly than whey.
+It is quickly absorbed into the bloodstream and can begin the muscle recovery and growth process more quickly than whey.
 Thus, it’s nearly perfect for that short window of time following a workout that is suggested for consuming recovery drinks.
-Casein protein is more commonly taken before bed, because it slowly digests and is broken down by the stomach.
+Casein protein is more commonly taken before bed because it slowly digests and is broken down by the stomach.
 In this way, it can be a steady source of protein and amino acid to your muscles while you sleep.
 Casein will also keep you fuller for longer because of how slowly its broken down, so many athletes prefer to take it before a long fast (again, before bed or before a stretch of time that you are too busy to worry about meals and snacks).
 To get the most out of your recovery and refueling regimen, opt for a schedule that combines both whey and casein.

 Check out a few of our sources: